 Dr. Jan M. Ruijter trained as a medical biologist and worked in endocrinology, neurobiology, ophthalmology and embryology.
-He recently retired from his position as principle investigator in the department of Medical Biology (Academic Medical Centre, Amsterdam, the Netherlands) where he was heading a research group studying the relation between gene expression and the development of the heart with molecular, image analysis and 3D-reconstruction techniques.
+In 2017 he retired from his position as principle investigator in the department of Medical Biology (Amsterdam UMC, location AMC, Amsterdam, the Netherlands) where he was heading a research group studying the relation between gene expression and the development of the heart with molecular, image analysis and 3D-reconstruction techniques.

-Jan is still involved in advanced qPCR courses and currently working on papers on PCR artefacts and data analysis.
+Jan is still involved in several advanced qPCR courses and is working on papers on PCR artefacts and efficiency-corrected data analysis.